Summit Academy Makes a Difference for Families

 “It’s about preparing children for life, not just preparing a child for a test,” she said.
 “They really care about the kids as if the kids were their own.”

 The community is invited to join Summit Inc. for a “Bourbon Street Bash”-themed fundraising event Friday, June 15 from 5 to 10 p.m. at the newly-renovated Indian Ranch on Webster Lake, in Webster.
-There will be music, roving performers, food, gambling and casino games, silent auction, raffle, and a Mardi Gras-style parade.
+There will be music, roving performers, food, gambling and online casino Canada games, silent auction, raffle, and a Mardi Gras-style parade.
 Proceeds benefit Summit Inc. and its subsidiaries.
 All events are 21+.
 To purchase tickets, visit Indian Ranch’s website at indianranch.com.